Kenny King (wrestler): Impact Wrestling (2022–2023)

 On the February 3, 2022, episode of Impact!, King made his return to Impact Wrestling, as a member of Honor No More.
 On June 19, at Slammiversary, he competed in an Ultimate X match for the X Division Championship, which was won by Mike Bailey.

 On January 19, 2023, since his second return he also faced Mike Bailey in a No Ropes PIT FIGHT Knockout or Submission ONLY match but was not successful.
 Kenny also faced Kevin Knight in a one-on-one match on March 2, and was successful.

 On July 15 at Slammiversary, King defeated Joe Hendry to win the Impact Digital Media Championship.
 On August 20 at Multiverse United 2, King made his first successful title defense against Yoshinobu Kanemaru.
 On August 27 at Emergence, Kenny successfully defended the Impact Digital Media Championship against Johnny Swinger.
 On September 8 at Victory Road, King lost the championship to Tommy Dreamer in a Title vs. Career match, ending his reign at 55 days. at Bound for Glory, King competed in the 20-person Intergender Call Your Shot Gauntlet which was won by Jordynne Grace.

 His last match pretaped took place on the November 16 episode of Impact where King and Sheldon Jean lost to ABC (Chris Bey and Ace Austin) failing to win the Impact World Tag Team Championship.
 He left Impact on November 16, 2023.

+Independent circuit (2024–present)

+After leaving TNA, King returned to wrestling on the Independent scene.